 </div>

-Other time-related functions
+Other time-related features

-ExceptstampToDateTags, Anqi CMS also providesnowTags, If you need to display the current server time on the page, you can use it directly, and its formatting rules are the same asstampToDatethe same:{% now "2006年01月02日 15:04:05" %}
+exceptstampToDateTags, AnQi CMS also providesnowTags, If you need to display the current server time on the page, you can use it directly, and its formatting rules are the same asstampToDatethe same:{% now "2006年01月02日 15:04:05" %}

-Common Questions (FAQ)
+Frequently Asked Questions (FAQ)

-stampToDateTags are mainly used to format timestamps.AbsoluteThe date and time string (e.g., "2023 October 27 14:30").It does not have the function to calculate relative time.If you need to display 'N minutes ago', 'M hours ago' such relative time, you may need to combine custom Go language functions or front-end JavaScript logic to achieve it.Currently, the security CMS template tags of our company mainly focus on absolute time display, and future versions may consider adding more rich relative time display functions.
+stampToDateTags are mainly used to format timestamps asabsolutedate and time string (for example, "2023 October 27 14:30").It does not have the function to calculate relative time.
+If you need to display "N minutes ago", "M hours ago" such relative time, you may need to combine with custom Go language functions or front-end JavaScript logic to implement.At present, AnQi CMS template tags mainly focus on absolute time display, and future versions may consider adding more rich relative time display features.

-3. My article is set to be published at a scheduled time, but it is not displayed on the front end.
-What could be the reason?When editing articles on the AnQi CMS backend, you can set the 'Publish Time'.If this time is set to a future moment, this article will not be displayed on the front page before reaching the set time.This is the 'Time Factor - Scheduled Release Feature' of AnQi CMS, which aims to improve operational flexibility.Please check if the publish time you set has arrived.Once the time arrives, the article will be automatically published and displayed.
+3. Why is the scheduled publication time of my article not displayed on the front page?When editing articles on the Anqi CMS backend, you can set the "publish time".If this time is set to a future moment, then this article will not be displayed on the front page before reaching the set time.This is the AnQi CMS 'Time Factor - Scheduled Release Feature' designed to improve operational flexibility.Please check if the publication time you set has arrived.
+Once the time arrives, the article will be automatically published and displayed.